Passport Guide Logo U.S. Passport Service Guide

 • Large belt buckles

-• Take your laptop and video cameras with cassettes OUT of their cases and place them in a bin provided at the checkpoint.
+• Take your laptop and cameras OUT of their cases and place them in a bin provided at the checkpoint.

 • Take OFF all outer coats, suit coats, jackets and blazers.